E-o-u-s-u-f/JanBahon/README.md

-# JanBahon,UnLoack Your Ride, Anytime,Anywhere
+# JanBahon "UnLoack Your Ride,Anytime,Anywhere"

-A new Flutter project.
-A new Transport ticketing management app which can be smoother your journey.
+Introducing 'Janbahon' - A Transport Ticketing Management System 🚍🚆✈ Excited to share 'Janbahon' , our transport ticketing management system aimed at making travel bookings easier and more convenient.
+Whether you need bus, train, or airplane tickets, Janbahon provides an intuitive interface packed with features to enhance your experience.

-# Current Features:
+# Current Features

-=>Seat Selection:---- Effortlessly choose your preferred seats for various transport modes.
+- ***Seat Selection:***---- Effortlessly choose your preferred seats for various transport modes.
-=>Fixed Schedules:---- Currently offering fixed schedules for simulation purposes.
+- ***Fixed Schedules:***---- Currently offering fixed schedules for simulation purposes.
-=>QR Code Integration: ----Say goodbye to hard copy tickets!
+- ***QR Code Integration:*** ----Say goodbye to hard copy tickets!
 Janbahon generates a QR code for each booking, allowing easy ticket checks through scanning.
-=>Map Display: ----View transport routes on an interactive map for better planning.
+- ***Map Display:***----View transport routes on an interactive map for better planning.
-=>Car Hire System: ----Easily hire a car for your journey right from the app, making travel even more convenient.
+- ***Car Hire System:*** ----Easily hire a car for your journey right from the app, making travel even more convenient.
-=>Ticket Filtering:---- Quickly filter tickets by availability, price, and transport type, helping you find the best options.
+- ***Ticket Filtering:***---- Quickly filter tickets by availability, price, and transport type, helping you find the best options

 ## Getting Started